Making an Appointment for a Patent or Trademark Search

 In 1990, the Chester Fritz Library was designated the 67th U.S. Patent and Trademark Depository Library.

 What does this mean for users?
-Being a Patent and Depository Library enables users' access to the Patent and Trademark Depository and allows the University of North Dakota and greater North Dakota community the ability to view over 5 million patents and 2 million trademarks issued by the United States Patent and Trademark Office.
+Being a Patent and Trademark Resource Center provides access to examiner-based search systems such as PubEast and PubWest and allows the University of North Dakota and greater North Dakota community the ability to view over 5 million patents and 2 million trademarks issued by the United States Patent and Trademark Office.

-The holdings of the depository at UND consist of full design, utility, plant and reissue patents from 1960 to the present.
-The Depository Library also contains a complete run of the Official Gazette of the Patent and Trademark Office and various indexes and informational publications regarding patents and trademarks.
+The holdings of the PTRC at UND consist of full design, utility, plant and reissue patents.
+The PTRC also contains a complete run of the Official Gazette of the Patent and Trademark Office and various indexes and informational publications regarding patents and trademarks.

 Patents Self Search